bosun-monitor/bosun/configuration.md

 * graphiteHeader: a http header to be sent to graphite on each request in 'key:value' format. optional. can be specified multiple times.
 * logstashElasticHosts: Elasticsearch host populated by logstash.
 Must be a URL.
 * influxHost: InfluxDB host address ip:port pair.
+* influxUsername: InfluxDB username.
+If empty will attempt to connect without authentication.
+* influxPassword: InfluxDB password.
+If empty will attempt to connect without authentication.
+* influxTLS: Whether to use TLS when connecting to InfluxDB.
+Default is false.
+* influxTimeout: Timeout duration for connections to InfluxDB.

 #### settings